 SECTION 309.
-EMERGENCY RULES; EXPEDITED RULEMAKING.
+EMERGENCY RULEMAKING; EXPEDITED RULEMAKING.

-(a) If an agency finds that an imminent peril to the public health, safety, or welfare, including the imminent loss of federal funding for agency programs, requires immediate adoption of a rule and states in a record its reasons for that finding, the agency, without prior notice or hearing or upon any abbreviated notice and hearing that it finds practicable, may adopt an emergency rule.
-An emergency rule may be effective for not longer than [180] days [renewable once up to [180] days].
-The adoption of an emergency rule does not preclude adoption of an identical rule under Sections 304 through 308.
-The agency shall publish an emergency rule within [] days of adoption and may personally notify persons known to the agency who may be affected by the emergency rule.
+(a) If an agency finds that an imminent peril to the public health, safety, or welfare, including the loss of federal funding for agency programs, requires the immediate adoption, amendment, or repeal of a rule and states in a record its reasons for that finding, the agency, without prior notice or hearing or upon any abbreviated notice and hearing that it finds practicable, may adopt, amend, or repeal a rule without complying with Sections 304 to 308.
+The adoption amendment, or repeal may be effective for not longer than [180] days [renewable once up to [180] days].
+The adoption, amendment or repeal does not preclude adoption, amendment, or repeal of an identical rule under Sections 304 through 308.
+The agency shall publish a rule not later than [ ] days of the adoption, amendment, or repeal under the subsection and shall personally notify persons known to the agency that may be affected by the adoption, amendment, or repeal [or who have requested notice].

-(b) If an agency proposes to adopt a rule that is expected to be noncontroversial, it may adopt an expedited rule in accordance with this subsection.
-An expedited rule is subject to Sections 202 and 304, and must be published in the [administrative bulletin] along with a statement by the agency setting out the reasons for using expedited rulemaking.
-If an objection to the use of the expedited rulemaking process is received within the public comment period from any person the agency shall file notice of the objection with the [[publisher]] for publication in the [administrative bulletin] and proceed with the normal rulemaking process set out in this [article], with the initial publication of the expedited rule serving as the notice of the proposed adoption of a rule.
+(b) If an agency proposes to adopt, amend, or repeal a rule and that action is expected to be noncontroversial, it may use an expedited process in accordance with this subsection.
+A rule adopted, amended, or repealed under this subsection is subject to Sections 202 and 304, and must be published in the [administrative bulletin] along with a statement by the agency setting out the reasons for using expedited rulemaking.
+If an objection to the use of the expedited rulemaking process is received within the public comment period from any person, the agency shall file notice of the objection with the [publisher] for publication in the [administrative bulletin] and proceed with the normal rulemaking process specified in Sections 304 to 308, with the initial publication of the rule serving as the notice of the proposed adoption, amendment, or repeal of a rule.